mitre/microsoft-iis-8.5-server-stig-baseline/README.md

 ### Tags
 Tags indicate official release of the project.

-Please note 0.x releases are works in progress and may change at any time.
+Please note 0.x releases are works in progress (WIP) and may change at any time.

 ## Requirements